weaviate/weaviate-io/developers/weaviate/concepts/replication-architecture/index.md

 In Weaviate, availability is generally favored over consistency.
 Weaviate's data replication uses a leaderless design, which means there are no primary and secondary nodes.
 When writing and reading data, the client contacts one or more nodes.
 A load balancer exists between the user and the nodes, so the user doesn't know which node they are talking to (Weaviate will forward internally if a user is requesting a wrong node).

 The number of nodes that need to acknowledge the read or write (from v1.18) operation is tunable, to `ONE`, `QUORUM` (n/2+1) or `ALL`.
-When write operations are configured to `ALL`, the database works synchronously.
+When write operations are carried out with consistency level `ALL`, the database works synchronously.
 If write is not set to `ALL` (possible from v1.18), writing data is asynchronous from the user's perspective.

 The number of replicas doesn't have to match the number of nodes (cluster size).
 It is possible to split data in Weaviate based on collections.
 Note that this is [different from Sharding](#replication-vs-sharding).